Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Numerical examples

 Fig.~\ref{fig:shift operator Neumann} presents the corresponding study with Neumann conditions on the exterior boundary and Dirichlet conditions on the interior one.
 The Dirichlet data are always treated with the enhanced operator, as it proved to never be worse than the standard version.
 Here the advantage is less clear-cut: for \(p=1\) the two curves overlap almost exactly; for \(p=2\) the enhanced operator yields smoother convergence, but for \(p=3\) the trend reverses, with the standard operator producing the smoother lines.
 For \(p=4\) the enhanced operator introduces slightly more oscillations, while for \(p=5\) it introduces slightly fewer.

 We repeated these tests with different manufactured solutions and geometries and obtained the same qualitative behaviour.
 For Dirichlet boundary conditions the enhanced operator is consistently beneficial, particularly for \(p=3\), where the classical operator reliably shows stronger oscillations.
 For Neumann data it improves the behaviour for \(p=2\).
 For higher degrees it can sometimes introduce additional oscillations.
-We finally remark that the convergence in the $H^1$ norm for Neumann boundary conditions has the optimal convergence rate.
-These observations are empirical, but they indicate that including mixed derivatives in the shift operator can reduce step-by-step convergence oscillations in SBM.
-Accordingly, the remainder of this paper adopts the following rule:
+We finally remark that the convergence in the $H^1$ norm for Neumann boundary conditions has the optimal convergence rate. { These observations are purely empirical and do not constitute a theoretical robustness result.
+They suggest that the enhanced shift operator may reduce step-by-step convergence oscillations in certain SBM regimes. } Accordingly, the remainder of this paper adopts the following rule:

-\begin{itemize} \item For Neumann boundary conditions with boundary‐supporting basis functions of degree \(p\le 2\), \emph{and for all Dirichlet conditions regardless of degree}, we use the enhanced operator \(\widetilde{\mathbb{S}}_{\mathbf{d}}^{[p]}\). \item For shifted Neumann conditions with boundary basis functions of degree \(p>2\), we retain the classical operator \(\mathbb{S}_{\mathbf{d}}^{p}\). \end{itemize}
+\begin{itemize} \item For Neumann boundary conditions with boundary‐supporting basis functions of degree \(p\le 2\), \emph{and for all Dirichlet conditions regardless of degree}, we use the enhanced operator \(\widetilde{\mathbb{S}}_{\mathbf{d}}^{p}\). \item For shifted Neumann conditions with boundary basis functions of degree \(p>2\), we retain the classical operator \(\mathbb{S}_{\mathbf{d}}^{p}\). \end{itemize}